scailable/sclbl-integration-sdk/README.md

 This will build the default target, which includes the all the example applications that are active in the `CMakeLists.txt`.

+It is possible to only run specific examples, refer to the readme files in the subdirectories of those examples for specific instructions.

 ## Install the postprocessors

 Before installing make sure the target directory is writable.